MileHacker Logo

 • Devil's Town (Đavolja Varoš): A unique geological formation of over 200 rock pyramids, created by erosion.
 A fascinating natural phenomenon.

 • Transportation to Niš: Direct by bus or rail from Belgrade.
-Devil's Town needs a further bus or taxi from Niš, or an organized tour.
+Devil's Town needs a further bus or taxi ride from Niš, or an organized tour.

 • Recommended duration: A 1-2 day extension.